ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 Jīn Líng suddenly felt embarrassed and began to stammer, “I...
 I...
 I’m not ready yet.”

 “It’s all right,” Wèi WúXiàn gently said.
-Then, he took Jīn Líng in his arms and began to ruffle Jīn Líng’s hair.
+Then, he pulled Jīn Líng close to him and began to ruffle Jīn Líng’s hair.

 At least, his little Jīn Líng was thinking about it.
-Right now, he needed some time before he could naturally call him ‘uncle’.
+He just needed some time before he could naturally call him ‘uncle’.

 So, Wèi WúXiàn didn’t mind waiting for that time to come and was looking forward to it.

 Jīn Líng started to struggle to set himself free from Wèi WúXiàn’s cuddle.
 “What’s wrong with you?
 And stop messing up my hair.”

-Then, they heard some faint noise of footsteps and turned their heads towards the coming sound.
+Then, they heard a faint noise of footsteps and turned their heads towards the coming sound.

 Wearing snow-like white clothes, Lán WàngJī was looking so graceful, as though he were some kind of heavenly being.